kasteckis/symfony-docker-compose/README.md

 * There is no password, leave blank for that
 * Default table is called `project`

-# Notes, common issues
+# Notes and common issues

 * You cannot use same configuration for multiple projects.
 Docker won't allow you to allocate same IP addresses for multiple containers.
 * You would need to modify `docker-compose.yml` IP addresses.
 For example from `192.168.2.0/24` to `192.168.3.0/24`
-* If you can't compose new project, you might need to delete your old docker networks.
-Write `docker network ls` and then remove your old project network by writing `docker network rm NETWORK_ID` (for example `docker network rm 528d8c753c17`)
+* If you can't compose a new project, you might need to delete your old docker networks.
+Type `docker network ls` and then remove your old project network by writing `docker network rm NETWORK_ID` (for example `docker network rm 528d8c753c17`)
 * `cannot start service XXX: network YYY not found`.
 Open up container list with `docker container ls -a` and remove old containers with `docker container rm ID`.

 # Something does not work?